echo-IA/LILAC/docs/logistics.md

 title: Logistics
 order: 2
 ---
-Due to generous support from the Harvard CfA and Northeastern, there is no registration fee, and we will offer breakfast, lunch, and one dinner during the main workshop (Monday - Thursday).
+Due to generous support from the Harvard CfA and Northeastern, there is no registration fee and we will offer breakfast, lunch, and one dinner during the entire week (Monday - Friday).

 - [Connection](#connection)
 - [Location](#location)